 2. Downhill skiing and snowboarding.
 About 60% of downhill skiing and snowboarding runs in the U.S. are in national forests, according to Resource Media.
 This industry is at risk, however, due to climate change.
-This is why The Wilderness Society is partnering with Protect Our Winters and other groups to reduce this risk - and preserve the wild places that offer such exciting recreational opportunities.
+This is why The Wilderness Society partnered with Protect Our Winters two years ago, as well as other groups to reduce this risk - and preserve the wild places that offer such exciting recreational opportunities.
 Check out our video with professional snowboarder Jeremy Jones below:

 3. Cross-country skiing.
 America's three million cross-country skiers can attest to the special thrill of this quick, aerobic trip through a quiet winter landscape.
 National parks like Glacier, Yellowstone, Grand Teton, Yosemite, Sequoia and Mount Rainier have cross-country trails, but national forests usually have many more.
 Sometimes BLM lands in the West have them and even wildlife refuges too.

 4. Stargazing.
 Parks often offer full moon snowshoeing hikes and other astronomical events this time of year.
 In places like Bryce Canyon National Park, cold, dry air makes skies even more ideal for stargazing.
 The perfectly wide atmospheres at Joshua Tree and Death Valley National Parks won't be as unbelievably hot either.
 If you happen to be in Alaska, you may even be lucky enough to get a glimpse of the breathtaking aurora borealis.